 The cost of attending any of Radford University’s orientation programs is included in the one-time New Student Matriculation Fee that will appear on the statement that you will receive from Student Accounts in August.
 There is no additional charge for incoming students.

 Each parent/guest/family member who attends Transfer Quest will be charged a nominal fee of $20 to cover the cost of meals and materials.

 With rare exceptions (like the opening welcome), students and parents will attend separate sessions during our orientation programs.
-Students will be led by Quest Assistants and parents by Parent Orientation Guides, who are former Quest Assistants who are specially trained to lead parents.
+Students will be led by Quest Assistants and famlies by Family Associate Mentors, who are specially trained to lead families.

 We encourage at least one parent, guest, or family member to join each new freshman at Transfer Quest.
 Attendance is especially valuable if the family is new to higher education.
 However, a significant number of new students attend orientation without their parents, and you will not be disadvantaged if a parent/guardian cannot accompany you.

 Family members of all ages, including young children, may attend as guests.
 Each will be assessed the $20 guest fee.
 However, we recommend that your family make alternate child care arrangements for very young children if possible.
 There are no provisions for child care in our orientation programs.
 Moreover, guests are in information sessions and panels almost continually during Transfer Quest, and young children will undoubtedly find little to engage them during those sessions.

 In order to have a successful orientation experience, you must bring the following items:

 - The Radford University username (i.e., email address) you will be assigned and the password you will set before you arrive.
 (Do not have someone else set your password)

 - Your immunization form, if it has been completed